ivonnegarciam/ivonnegarciam.github.io/resume.md

 ---
 layout: page
 title: Résumé
-subtitle: Dr Ivonne García Martínez <br> - - - A bit about my [academic] self - - -
+subtitle: Dr Ivonne García Martínez
 published: true
 ---

 <span style="float: right; "><a href="{{ '/assets/resume.pdf' | prepend: site.baseurl }}"><strong>> Download CV here</strong></a> </span>
 <br>

-I'm a climate scientist particularly interested in understanding the physical mechanisms of recent and future climate variation in Mexico, North and Central America.
+I'm a climate and ocean scientist particularly interested in understanding the physical mechanisms of recent and future climate variation in Mexico, North and Central America.
 I aim at carrying out comprehensive studies by using a range of observational and remote-sensing datasets and modelling experiments of various complexities with a strong theoretical component.

 ## RESEARCH INTERESTS
+- Ocean-atmosphere interactions
 - Dynamics of low-level jets
-- Ocean-atmosphere interactions
 - Predictability of regional rainfall and temperature extreme events
 - Climate response to changes in anthropogenic forcing (e.g. aerosols and GHG emissions)
 - Numerical modelling